Wednesday, March 27, 2024

 Governor Mills established an Independent Commission to investigate the Lewiston mass shooting (ICL) last fall after there were apparent failures by law enforcement and other individuals who may have held the key to prevention.

-The ability to hold judges, lawyers, law enforcement officers, and other government employees accountable for blatant and harmful decisions is relevant to the investigation, and to the work the public expects of the Commission.
-Unfortuantely, when oversight exists it's often self-policed by the actual individual complained about, or by those with close ties to them.
+The ability to hold judges, lawyers, law enforcement officers, and other government employees accountable is relevant to the investigation, and to the work the public expects of the Commission.
+Unfortuantely, when oversight exists investigations are often self-policed by individuals who have close ties to those who are being complained about.

 The Commission held its first public hearing on November 20, 2023 and I attended.
 The meetings were recorded and are available at the Maine government webpage for the Commission.
-I got the opportunity to speak, and took it.
-I come in at around 10:35 a.m.
+I got the opportunity to speak, and took it, at around 10:35 a.m.

 Kingsbury v.
 Forbes (1998)